Braytonio/Braytonio.github.io/aboutme.md

 And [The Hairy Eyeball](https://web.archive.org/web/*/http://hairyeyeball.net) is in The Wayback Machine, dating from May 2002.

 I would still like to find where I blogged Nine-Eleven, if I was not too shell-shocked to record my reaction.
-And there is a YouUTube channel somewhere with exercises in subtitling.
+And there is a YouTube channel somewhere with exercises in subtitling.

 [What a long strange trip it's been](https://www.youtube.com/watch?v=pafY6sZt0FE).